aquaskyline/Clairvoyante/README.md

 sudo pypy -m pip install intervaltree
 ```

-To guarantee a good user experience, pypy must be installed to run `callVarBam.py` (call variants from BAM), and `callVarBamParallel.py` that generate parallelizable commands to run `callVarBam.py`.
+To guarantee a good user experience (good speed), pypy must be installed to run `callVarBam.py` (call variants from BAM), and `callVarBamParallel.py` that generate parallelizable commands to run `callVarBam.py`.
 Tensorflow is optimized using Cython thus not compatible with `pypy`.
 For the list of scripts compatible to `pypy`, please refer to the **Folder Stucture and Program Descriptions** section.
 *Pypy is an awesome Python JIT intepreter, you can donate to [the project](https://pypy.org).*